sg893052/sonic-buildimage/L3/VRRP/VRRP_HLD_Buzznik.md

 Example:- VRRP for IPv6 address

-**VARP_TABLE**
+**SAG_TABLE**

 Producer:  config manager

 Consumer: VrrpMgr

-Description: New table that stores VARP configuration for per interface.
+Description: New table that stores SAG configuration for per interface.

 Schema:

 ```
 ;New table
-;holds the VARP configuration per interface
+;holds the SAG configuration per interface

-key = VARP_TABLE:interface_name:address_family
+key = SAG_TABLE:interface_name:address_family
-                          ; Interface name string like Vlan1 or PortChannel002 or Ethernet4
+                          ; Vlan Interface name string like Vlan1
 address_family = "IPv4"/"IPv6"; Address Family of VRRP instances
-vip      = ip_address     ; Virtual IPv4/IPv6 address.
+gwip      = ip_address     ; Gateway IPv4/IPv6 address.
 This is a list of IPv4/IPv6 addresses
 ```

 ```
 ;New table
-;holds the VARP_GLOBAL configuration per router
+;holds the SAG_GLOBAL configuration per router

-key = VARP_GLOBAL_TABLE:address_family
+key = SAG_GLOBAL_TABLE:IP
-                          ; Interface name string like Vlan1 or PortChannel002 or Ethernet4
-vmac      = mac     ; Virtual mac address for all the VARP Virtual IP
+gwmac      = mac     ; Gateway mac address for all the SAG Virtual IP
+IPv4       = "enable"/"disable"   ; enable or disable IPv4 gateway globally.
+This is applicable for all IPv4 gateway across all VRFs
+IPv6       = "enable"/"disable"   ; enable or disable IPv6 gateway globally.
+This is applicable for all IPv6 gateway across all VRFs
 ```

 Example:-

-**Key**: VRRP_TABLE:Vlan15
+**Key**: SAG_TABLE:Vlan15

 **Value**:
-​    'vip': '15.1.1.100,16.1.1.100',
+​    'gwip': '15.1.1.100,16.1.1.100',

 ### 4.2.2 APP_DB Changes